ShaliniCodeHub/EmployeeTrackSystem/README.md

 # Employee Tracking System

 ## Overview
-- Welcome to the Employee Tracking System, a simple Spring Boot application designed to manage employee and department information.
-This application provides a set of CRUD (Create, Read, Update, Delete) operations for both employees and departments, allowing efficient tracking and management of organizational data.
+Welcome to the Employee Tracking System, a Spring Boot application designed to manage employee and department information.
+This application provides CRUD (Create, Read, Update, Delete) operations for both employees and departments, along with integration with an additional module, the Employee-Analytic Service, to fetch performance-related details.

 ## Features

 ### Employee Management
-1. **Add Employee**
+1. **Create Employee**
-    - Endpoint: **POST** {Host}/api/employees/addEmployee
+    - **Endpoint:** POST {Host}/api/employees/addEmployee
-    - Description: Add a new employee to the system.
+    - **Description:** Add a new employee to the system.
-    - Request Body:
+    - **Request Body:**
         ```json
         {
-            "firstName": "Shalinitest",
+            "firstName": "string",
-            "lastName": "Mishratest",
+            "lastName": "string",
-            "email": "mishra.k.123456@gmail.com",
+            "email": "string",
-            "departmentId": 1
+            "departmentId": 0,
+            "skills": [
+                "string"
+            ],
+            "dateOfJoining": "2024-01-23T08:45:59.492Z"
         }
         ```
+    - **Response Body:**
+        ```json
+        {
+            "id": 0,
+            "firstName": "string",
+            "lastName": "string",
+            "email": "string",
+            "departmentId": 0,
+            "skills": [
+                "string"
+            ],
+            "dateOfJoining": "2024-01-23T08:45:59.492Z"
+        }
+        ```

 2. **Get Employee by ID**
-    - Endpoint: **GET** {Host}/api/employees/{id}
+    - **Endpoint:** GET {Host}/api/employees/{id}
-    - Description: Retrieve detailed information about a specific employee based on their ID.
+    - **Description:** Retrieve detailed information about a specific employee based on their ID.
+    - **Response Body:** Detailed employee information.

 3. **Get All Employees**
-    - Endpoint: **GET** {Host}/api/employees
+    - **Endpoint:** GET {Host}/api/employees
-    - Description: Retrieve a list of all employees in the system.
+    - **Description:** Retrieve a list of all employees in the system.
+    - **Response Body:** List of employee details.

 4. **Update Employee**
-    - Endpoint: **PUT** {Host}/api/employees/{id}
+    - **Endpoint:** PUT {Host}/api/employees/{id}
-    - Description: Update the details of a specific employee based on their ID.
+    - **Description:** Update the details of a specific employee based on their ID.
-    - Request Body: JSON representation of the updated employee details.
+    - **Request Body:** JSON representation of the updated employee details.
+    - **Response Body:** Updated employee details.

 5. **Delete Employee**
-    - Endpoint: **DELETE** {Host}/api/employees/{id}
+    - **Endpoint:** DELETE {Host}/api/employees/{id}
-    - Description: Remove a specific employee from the system based on their ID.
+    - **Description:** Remove a specific employee from the system based on their ID.

+### Integration with Employee-Analytic Service
+The Employee Tracking System integrates with the Employee-Analytic Service to fetch performance-related details.
+The Employee-Analytic Service exposes APIs to retrieve insights and analytics related to employee performance.

 ### Department Management
 1. **Add Department**